Connect with others who understand.

 Allergic reactions are a common cause of facial swelling and can be a health emergency.
 (Adobe Stock)

-Allergic reactions are among the risks of some drugs that might be used to treat MS or manage symptoms, including:
+Allergic reactions are among the risks of some drugs used to treat MS or manage symptoms.
+Talk to your doctor about possible medication side effects and signs to watch out for when starting a new drug.

 Prolonged treatment with methylprednisolone, prednisone, and other steroids can lead to facial swelling and fluid retention, gradually leading to a so-called “moon face.”

 Long-term use of steroids can lead to a rounder face, referred to as “moon face.”
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 The experiences of MyMSTeam members also highlight the risk of facial swelling as a side effect.
 When discussing prednisone injections, one member said, “Prednisone is often referred to as the ‘moon-faced drug’ because of its potential effect of making your face rounder.”